Jatin07s/Jatin07s/README.md

 Welcome to my GitHub profile 😊

-- 🧑‍💻 I'm a BTech CSE student at LPU , Punjab
+- 🧑‍💻 I'm a BTech CS & AI student at NST Delhi NCR RU
 - 🐍 Currently learning Python and Core CSE
 - 💡 Just getting started with coding and trying to learn something new everyday
 - 📁 I’ve made this profile to share my practice and projects